unipartdigital/workflows_engine/docs/source/primitives.rst

 .. jsonschema:: ../../src/core/schema/components/button.json

 Triggers action on click.
 The default buttons are `submit`, `next`, `back`.
-A next button can set a value in the context allow for branching of flows based on button presses.
+A next button can set a value in the context, allowing for branching of flows based on button presses.

 Actions
 ^^^^^^^

-* `submit` moves to the next task saving the contents of the form
+* `submit` moves to the next task while saving the contents of the form
 * `next` moves to the next task while ignoring form values
-* `back` moves to the prev screen
+* `back` moves to the previous screen

 .. .. code-block::
 ..     {